polina13/Dictionary-CodeReview/README.md

 # Dictionary

-#### Creates an application for dictionary using Word and Definition, February 19, 2016.
+#### Creates an application for dictionary by entering a word and definition to it: February 19, 2016.

 #### By Polina Nenchev

 ## Description

-This was created as an Epicodus exercise in Behavior Driven Development, web app development with Spark and Velocity, and solo programming.
+This was created as an Epicodus code review in Behavior Driven Development, web app development with Spark and Velocity, using objects within objects and categories, and solo programming.

 ## Setup/Installation Requirements